 - Day 2 - Wedding day!

-- Day 3 - Barbecue by the pool
+- Day 3 - Post wedding hangover lunch by the pool

 Bear in mind that some venues have restrictions about the suppliers that are able to work there so be sure to ask about exclusivity when booking your venue.

 If you have never been to a wedding in spain before then you will be in for a surprise when you go for your menu tasting.
 The quality and the variety of the food and beverages on offer is absolutely unbelievable and not to mention the quantity...

 What to expect: 1 to 2 hours of welcome tapas and refreshments, (do not fill yourself up like I did at my first Spanish wedding!) followed by a three-five course meal served with a selection of regional wines and beers.
 Then moving on to a four hour free bar and If you're still feeling peckish not to worry, there will be a sweet bar and a mini snack stand to keep you going until the early hours of the morning.